FrankDMartinez/emma/design notes.md

 ----------------

 1. Display the title and license information.
+1. Determine what is requested from simulations.
+	1. Determine the mode to run in.
+	1. Determine what statistics to collect.
 1. Run simulations:
 	1. Determine the number of elections to run.
 	1. For each election: